DamnWidget/anaconda.github.io/content/about.md

-When you are writing, the part of Anaconda that resides in your Sublime Text asks the JsonServer for completions, linting, code formating, documentation, function signatures.
+When you are writing, the part of Anaconda that resides in your Sublime Text asks the JsonServer for completions, linting, code formating, documentation, and function signatures.
 It also imports validation, and does much more concurrently through a real, non-blocking socket.
 The ST-residing part of Anaconda also registers a callback into Anaconda's callback system to interact with the Sublime Text 3 API when there is an available result coming back from the non-blocking socket.